Mercy (Overwatch)

-Mercy is a fictional player character developed by Blizzard Entertainment for their Overwatch franchise.
-She was introduced at launch in their 2016 first-person hero shooter video game of the same name and again appeared in its 2022 sequel, Overwatch 2.
-Mercy has also featured in its related animated and literary media.
-Lucie Pohl voices Mercy in English-language Overwatch media.

-Within the Overwatch narrative, "Mercy" is the callsign of Swiss doctor Angela Ziegler, who provided key medical support for the original Overwatch group.
-In-game, she is a Support class character who can heal and buff teammates and resurrect fallen teammates.
+Mercy is the call sign of Angela Ziegler, a character who first appeared in the 2016 video game Overwatch, a Blizzard Entertainment–developed first-person shooter, and the resulting franchise.
+Voiced by Lucie Pohl, she is a Swiss doctor who provided key medical support for the original Overwatch group.
+In-game, she is a support-class hero who can heal, buff, and resurrect teammates.

 The character is one of the more popular in the game, being noted by Blizzard to be the most played support character during the game's beta.
 However, her resurrect ability has been criticized in competitive and professional play levels, given the swing in momentum the ability creates.
 Her gameplay mechanics have undergone various reworks and patches in an attempt by Blizzard to make her a more well-rounded playable hero.

 Development and design

-Gameplay and art
+Art and character

 Mercy was one of the first twelve Overwatch characters introduced at Blizzard's BlizzCon 2014 event.
 A Polygon story covering the event noted Mercy was equipped with feathery wings, a healing stream, and a pistol.
-Mercy is voiced by Lucie Pohl, a German-American voice actress.
+Mercy is voiced by Lucie Pohl, a German voice actress.
 While Blizzard had been trying to find an actor native to the area that could perform a good Swiss-German accent, they found Pohl's accent to be good for the character and selected her instead, according to lead writer Michael Chu.

 In concept art for Overwatch, prior to her final design, Mercy had been represented as a black man with white hair and a broad build, but otherwise having similar outfits and abilities as the released version.
+The character was originally named "Angelica", with "Mercy" being the name of the character now known as "Pharah".
+Confusion among the game's beta testers arose, which involved players switching to Angelica when requested to switch to Mercy.
+As a result, Blizzard renamed Mercy as "Rocket Dude", before the character became known as Pharah, while simultaneously, Angelica was renamed Mercy.

 In addition to her default skin, Mercy has received themed cosmetics, such as during the game's 2017 "Year of the Rooster" event.
 During May 2018, Blizzard partnered with the Breast Cancer Research Foundation to offer a limited-time "Pink Mercy" skin that can be purchased by players, as well as a corresponding tee shirt with all proceeds going to the charity to support breast cancer awareness (akin to the pink ribbon).
 Blizzard reported that the charity sale raised over US$12.7 million, the largest single-year donation that the Breast Cancer Research Foundation had seen.